 If you look at the history of programming languages and their features, each programming language was designed for a specific purpose to solve a specific need at that time.

-Is being offered as an alternative of Java for Android development and again it is supported and promoted by Google so it is also picking up by developers and gaining popularity in recent years.
+5- Kotlin is being offered as an alternative of Java for Android development and again it is supported and promoted by Google so it is also picking up by developers and gaining popularity in recent years.
 So, with the growth of Android, support of Google and with clean and short syntax it is going to be a choice of Android application developers and is a good choice to learn for Android App developer.
 Kotlin going to be shine as a prominent programming environment for Android development.

 Is a general purpose, open source, statically typed “pragmatic” programming language for the JVM and Android that combines object-oriented and functional programming features.
 It is focused on interoperability, safety, clarity, and tooling support.